taiwoobe/taiwoobe/README.md

-🔭 I’m Taiwo, a Frontend Developer, trying to make the world a better place by building applications for the global space.
+🔭 I’m Taiwo, a Software Engineer, trying to make the world a better place by building applications for the global space.

 💬 Ask me about CSS, Vue.js, Web components